Elearning voice over jobs are here to stay.

 As most voice actors start out these days, I did the whole grind thing, doing pay-to-play sites such as The Voice Realm, Bodalgo, and Voice123.
 And don’t get me wrong.
 The “grind” was working well for me.
 I was booking work, but it was sporadic.
 I never knew how much I would book week to week.
 It seemed impossible to budget from such an irregular income.
 I also felt constant pressure to be booking voiceover work—which isn't the best mindset to be in when auditioning.

 The turning point was when I was able to book a gig with Taco Bell doing their e-learning narration.
 It was consistent, well-paying work and provided stability.
 It allowed me to project a more predictable income each month.
 Since I didn’t have to audition over and over, I felt more at ease auditioning because I knew I had regular work coming (so it took a lot of pressure off).
-They just sent the script, no more auditioning every single time!
+My Taco Bell client would just send a new script and I would return the finished files, no more auditioning every single time!
 What a relief.

 Needless to say, I wanted more of that kind of work.